Impacts of packed bed polydispersity and deformation on fine particle transport: Effect of deformation on trapping

-The passing probability, $P_p(R)$, which reflects the fraction of pore throats in packed bed that exceed the fine particle diameter \cite{gaoPercolationFineParticle2023a}, for various values of $E$ under two applied pressure conditions, is shown in Fig.~\ref{fig:cdf}.
+To understand the effect of bed particle overlap on fine particle percolation, we analyze the passing probabilities $P_p(R)$, for various values of $E$ under two applied pressure conditions, as shown in Fig.~\ref{fig:cdf}.
 For an applied pressure of $10^3$ Pa, the passing probabilities for materials with $E\ge0.5$ GPa exhibit minimal sensitivity to Young's modulus ($E$).
 Here, $P_p$ reaches a value of one within the range of $6.5<R<7$, indicating that fine particles with $R>7$ can freely percolate (that is, $d_f < d_p$).
 However, for $E = 0.1$ GPa, the passing probability reaches unity only when $R = 8$.
 This effect is also evident in the distribution of particle overlaps measured in the granular beds, shown in Fig.~\ref{fig:ovl}(a).
 The distribution of overlaps indicates that different pairs of particles in different triads have different amounts of deformation, thereby influencing the local behavior of fine particles traversing the bed.
 For $E = 0.1$ GPa, the mean dimensionless overlap is $\delta/D \approx $ 3\%, which decreases to about 1\%, 0.65\%, and 0.15\% for $E = 0.5$ GPa, $1$ GPa, and $10$ GPa, respectively, with corresponding values for $R_t$ of 8.34, 7.02, 6.79, and 6.54, respectively, as determined from Eq. \ref{eq:rtdel}.
 These values align approximately with the values for $R$ at which $P_p$ reaches one in Fig.~\ref{fig:cdf}(a).
-Hence the mean values of the distributions in Fig.~\ref{fig:ovl}(a) correspond approximately to deformations for the size ratio at which free sifting occurs.
+Hence, the mean values of the distributions in Fig.~\ref{fig:ovl}(a) correspond approximately to deformations for the size ratio at which free sifting occurs.
+Furthermore, while Eq. \ref{eq:delhertz} provides insights into how the trapping threshold varies with overlap and applied force, the forces and overlaps in actual particle beds are typically not uniform in magnitude \cite{jaegerGranularSolidsLiquids1996}.

 In Fig.~\ref{fig:cdf}(b), the influence of $E$ becomes more pronounced as the pressure is increased to $P = 10^4$ Pa.
 For $E = 10$ GPa, the size ratio $R$ at which $P_p$ reaches one is 6.8, which increases to 8.6 and 10 for $E = 1$ GPa and $E = 0.5$ GPa, respectively.
 However, for $E = 0.1$ GPa, the passing probability in Fig.~\ref{fig:cdf}(b) never reaches one before $\delta/D$ exceeds the critical value of 13.4\%, which corresponds to pore sealing.
 The distribution of overlaps for this case in Fig.~\ref{fig:ovl}(b) indeed indicates that the overlap exceeds 13.4\% for about half of the overlaps, consistent with pore sealing.
 On the other hand, for $E =$ 10, 1, and 0.5 GPa, the mean values of $\delta/D$ are approximately 0.7\%, 3.0\%, and 4.7\%, respectively, with corresponding $R_t$ values of 6.80, 8.29, and 9.91.
 Again, these values are close to the values at which $P_p$ reaches one in Fig.~\ref{fig:cdf}(b), which are 6.8, 8.6 and 10, respectively.
 This underscores the feasibility of estimating the size ratio at which fine particles can percolate through a bed of deformed large particles based on the average particle overlap.